dnsimple/dnsimple-support/content/articles/whois-privacy.markdown

 ## Renew WHOIS Privacy {#renew}

+<info> There currently is no auto-renewal for WHOIS Privacy.
+It must be renewed manually. </info>

 While we will send an email reminder when the WHOIS Privacy on a domain is due to expire, it's possible to renew it manually before that notice is sent:

 <div class="section-steps" markdown="1">